FaizSham/Permalist-Project/README.md

 Permalists Project / To-Do List.
-This website is a to-do-list project

-Features CRUD Methods used.
-Saves to PostgreSQL.
+This web application is a project focused on creating and managing to-do lists.
+It utilizes CRUD (Create, Read, Update, Delete) methods for managing tasks and saves the data to a PostgreSQL database.
+Built using Node.js and Express, it provides users with a platform to create, edit, and organize their to-do lists efficiently.